Anal Rectal Abscess and Fistula

 Most fistulas begin as anorectal abscesses.
 When the abscess opens spontaneously (or has been opened surgically), a fistula may occur.
 Other causes of fistulas include tuberculosis, cancer, and inflammatory bowel disease.
 Fistulas may occur singly or in multiples.

-What are the Symptoms and Treatment?
+What are the Symptoms?

 Symptoms are usually a purulent discharge and drainage of pus and/or stool near the anus, which can irritate the outer tissues causing itching and discomfort.
 Pain occurs when fistulas become blocked and abscesses recur.
 Flatus (gas) may also escape from the fistulous tract.
-A fistula-in-ano is diagnosed when a probe has been passed between the opening on the skin’s surface and the interior opening.
+In general, patients feel poorly and may have fevers.

-An anal fistula usually lasts until it is surgically removed.
-The fistula tract must be opened along with the source of the infection.
-Usually, tissue around the external opening and the internal opening is excised along with a small margin of tissue lining the tract, called a fistulotomy.
-Excision of the complete tract is called a fistulectomy.
 Laser light applied through a fiber optic strand has been used to core out the fistula tract with minimal damage to surrounding tissue.
-A cutting seton (usually a silk ligature) is sometimes used on the rationale of eliciting an inflammatory reaction in the tissue surrounding the fistulous tract.
+A cutting seton (usually tadalafil a silk ligature) is sometimes used on the rationale of eliciting an inflammatory reaction in the tissue surrounding the fistulous tract.
 Sometimes, fibrin glue (Tisseel) is used at the completion of a fistula repair in the hope of increasing the success rate.
 Recurrence is frequent, and a success rate of 80% is the best that can be achieved with surgery.
 Incontinence is associated with a high anal fistula type of surgery and previous fistula surgery.

 How Long Does it Take to Feel Better?

 Treatment of an abscess or fistula will be followed by a period of rest at home.
 Soaking the affected area in warm water (sitz bath) is recommended three or four times a week.
-Discomfort can be mild or moderate for the first week and can be treated with pain mediction.
+Discomfort can be mild or moderate for the first week and can be treated with pain medication.
 There should be minimal time lost from school or work.

 Photo References